HR-Williams/PierresBakery.Solution/README.md

 ## Description

-A little app that lets the user order and returns a total cost.
+A little program that lets the user order and returns a total cost.

 ## Specifications
 <!-- | Specification | Example Input | Example Output |